dcasati/kubectl-freebsd/README.md

 ```
 ## Testing

-To test, run some bsic `kubectl` commands.
+To test, run some basic `kubectl` commands.

 Checking the current version: